MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/create-custom-table-auxiliary.md

 ```

 > [!IMPORTANT]
-> Only version `2023-01-01-preview` of the API lets you set the Auxiliary table plan.
+> Only version `2023-01-01-preview` of the API currently lets you set the Auxiliary table plan.

 Provide this payload - update the table name and adjust the columns based on your table schema: